Administration

 If you want to protect front and backend with OAuth2 authentication, you must set up a Keycloak server.
 Respective Keycloak containers are already included in the docker-compose.yml file (use docker compose profile “auth”, e.g.: docker compose --profile auth up -d).

-1. Create a new realm (e.g.: “top-realm”)
+1. Create a new realm (e.g.: “top-realm”).
+The name should match the OAUTH2_REALM environment variable in docker-compose.env.

 The TOP Frontend should now display a login button in the top right corner.
 If a visitor clicks on that button they will be redirected to the Keycloak login page.
-After a successful login they will be redirected back to the TOP Frontend.
+After a successful login, they will be redirected back to the TOP Frontend.

 Troubleshoot